Go back

 Internal Audits

-Internal audits primarily serve the interests of the organization being audited, and are usually performed by employees of the organization.
-The interests of the organization are always understood to include compliance with external regulations, laws, and expectations, but also encompass goals and objectives that are internal to the organization.
+Internal audits primarily serve the interests of the organization being audited and are usually performed by employees of the organization.
+These interests include compliance with external regulations, laws, and expectations, as well as goals and objectives that are internal to the organization.

-Internal Audits at Austin Peay State University include risk-based audits, required audits, special projects, and follow-up audits.
+Internal audits include risk-based audits, required audits, special projects, and follow-up audits.

 External Audits

-The goal of external audits is to report on the accuracy of the organization's financial reports and/or its compliance with external regulations and/or laws.
-External audits are performed by individuals or groups who are not employed by the university but employed by the entity requiring the audit.
+The goal of external audits is to report on the accuracy of the organization's financial reports and/or its compliance with external regulations and laws.
+These audits are conducted by individuals or groups not employed by the university but engaged by the entity requiring the audit.

 The university is subject to numerous external audits each year.
 It is important for university personnel to contact us when external audits are scheduled.